Reading Time: 5 minutes

 Friends or Family

-Addiction continues to carry a stigma, causing many who suffer from addiction may feel scared, nervous, or guilty about asking for help from loved ones.
+Addiction continues to carry a stigma even though this health condition is officially defined as a chronic, relapsing brain disease.
+Many who suffer from addiction may feel scared, nervous, or guilty about asking for help from loved ones.
 But those who genuinely care about you will have your best interests at heart, and understand that you may need serious help if you’re approaching them about your substance use disorder.

 Your friends and family may even want to play an active role in your recovery by driving you to treatment sessions, paying for inpatient rehab, and being your support team when you’re feeling the urge to drink or use.
-Be as honest and upfront as possible when discussing your personal needs.
-This may include anything from housing and food to emotional support.
+Be as honest and upfront as possible when discussing your personal needs so your loved ones can help you get started with your recovery as quickly as possible.

 The decision to get sober is primarily up to you.
 No one can force you to stay sober, and treatment does not work when the patient is reluctant to get better.
 It needs to be your decision to get clean, as nobody can complete the treatment process for you.
 Long-term recovery is achievable if you are ready to live a clean, substance-free life.